Noammazouz/oop1_project-YOUR-NAME-HERE/README.txt

 ## License

 This project is licensed under the Hadassah Academic College students:
-Noam Mazouz & Ofek Choen.
+Noam Mazouz & Ofek Cohen.